logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jupyter/spark_notebook.md

 Jupyter is provided as a service in Hopsworks, providing the same user experience and features as if run on your laptop.

 * Supports JupyterLab and the classic Jupyter front-end
-* Configured with Python and PySpark kernels
+* Configured with Python3, PySpark and Ray kernels

 ## Step 1: Jupyter dashboard